binerogroup/documentation/networking/client-vpn/networks.rst

 Additional networks
 -------------------

-If your cloud infrastructure contains more than a single :doc:`private subnet <../router/private-subnet/index>` that you want to reach over the VPN, you need to manually add that subnet to the VPN servers configuration.
+If your cloud infrastructure contains more than a single :doc:`subnet <../subnet/index>` that you want to reach over the VPN, you need to manually add that subnet to the VPN servers configuration.

 To add a network to the VPN server, using the WebUI.